5 Rainy day activities for Kids

 Why not have your own competition and see who can make the biggest splash – Adults are definitely encouraged to join in too, and even show the kids how it’s done.

-So next rainy-day, get the kids outside in their Holly and Beau rainwear and start training your puddle jumping champion.
+So next rainy-day, get the kids outside in their Holly and Beau rainwear and start making a puddle jumping champion.

 Nature Scavenger hunt